Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Numerical experiments

 Note that it is quite difficult or even impossible to identify all branch points or distinguish from a fake branch point where two adjacent band functions are close but without intersecting due to many factors, for example the rounding error and numerical error resulting from \eqref{fem variational}.
 As a result, our numerical method can only yield approximative branch points where the adjacent band functions are close.
-Nevertheless, the overall performance demonstrates that our method is capable of approximating the band functions of 2-dimension PhCs within a reasonable accuracy.
+Nevertheless, the overall performance demonstrates that our method is capable of approximating the band functions of 2D PhCs within a reasonable accuracy.

-We present in Figure \ref{log log} the convergence of our proposed method for the crystals with both square lattice and hexagonal lattice for the TM mode and TE mode.
+We present in Figure \ref{log log} the convergence of our proposed method for the crystals with both square lattice and hexagonal lattice for the TE mode and TM mode.
 We observe algebraic convergence and the slopes of these five sampling methods are similar as we expected from the approximation theory \cite{timan2014theory}.